simple10304/NTU-KKTV-Competition/README.md

 ![image](https://github.com/simple10304/NTU-KKTV-Competition/assets/131461394/119403a9-5967-4d4f-b018-06c08f080064)

 Also, we observed a unique scenario before training the models.
 In the 38th week, every user had at least one viewing record on KKTV, which was not the case in the previous 37 weeks.
 This may have contributed to our models' inability to achieve more accurate predictions.

 ![image](https://github.com/simple10304/NTU-KKTV-Competition/assets/131461394/4fa7ce84-35ff-48b2-9fbd-717a3b75f952)

-In conclusion, If we want to get more accurate predictions, we can first use CNN or LSTM to train a model and then add personal viewing history and personal information to fine tune the model.
+In conclusion, If we want to get more accurate predictions, we can first use CNN or LSTM to train a model and then add personal viewing history and personal information to fine-tune the model.